 This plan is intended for users who want a solid malware scanning program but without any of Heimdal’s advanced network security features.
 However, Malwarebytes and Bitdefender both offer better low-cost antivirus plans.
-At $34.98 / year, Heimdal Next-Gen Antivirus is slightly more expensive than Heimdal Threat Prevention Home, and it isn’t really a good value.
-If you’re looking for a cheap and bare-bones antivirus solution, Avira Internet Security Free is a much better option, and it’s totally free.
+At $35.97 / year, Heimdal Next-Gen Antivirus is slightly more expensive than Heimdal Threat Prevention Home.
+If you’re looking for a cheap and bare-bones antivirus solution, Avira Internet Security Free is a better option, and it’s totally free.

-That being said, Heimdal’s anti-malware scanner scored great marks in my testing and it comes with a 30-day money-back guarantee.
+That said, Heimdal’s anti-malware scanner scored well in my testing, and it comes with a 30-day money-back guarantee.

 Heimdal Premium Security Home — Best Value

-Heimdal is available for PC, Mac, and Android, and it’s offered in English, German, Danish, Spanish, Czech, French, and Polish.
+Heimdal is available for PC, Mac, Android, and Linux, and it’s offered in English, German, Danish, Spanish, Czech, French, and Polish.

 Heimdal’s default settings are mostly good — nearly all of Heimdal’s proactive security features are activated by default, so you’re pretty well protected the moment Heimdal is installed on your device.

-However, the X-ploit Resilience automatic software updates are off by default, as well as the antivirus scanner’s removable drive scanning, real-time archive scanning, and real-time network scanning.
+However, the Patch & Asset Management automatic software updates are off by default, as well as the antivirus scanner’s removable drive scanning, real-time archive scanning, and real-time network scanning.
 This is to help stop Heimdal from having any system impact, but honestly, I didn’t notice any impact with these features turned on.

-In the future, I would like to see Heimdal enable these options by default, instead of having users hunt through the software’s settings menu to find them.
+I would like to see Heimdal enable these options by default instead of having users hunt through the software’s settings menu to find them.
 I ended up using Heimdal’s online knowledge base to figure out how to activate all of the security features offered.

-The program itself is reasonably well laid out and it’s easy to find essential tools like deep packet inspection, the antivirus scanner, firewall, and software updating features.
+Otherwise, the program itself is reasonably well laid out, and it’s easy to find essential tools like deep packet inspection, the antivirus scanner, firewall, and software updating features.

 Heimdal Mobile App

-Although Heimdal doesn’t prominently advertise one on its website, there is a Heimdal Android app — called Thor Mobile Security (Heimdal doesn’t offer an iOS app).
 All Heimdal plans cover up to 10 devices, so once you’ve bought a plan, you can quickly and easily download Thor Mobile Security to your Android device.
-Heimdal’s Android app claims to offer the following features:
+Heimdal’s Android app offers the following features:

 - Deep packet inspection.

-Heimdal’s Android malware scanner makes quick work of scanning your apps, and it works well.
-I downloaded a cache of nearly 400 Android-specific malware files, and Heimdal was able to detect 95% of the test files, which is really good.
-While it’s not quite as good as the 100% malware detection rate for Android by Norton, it’s still pretty impressive.
+Heimdal’s Android malware scanner works well, and it makes quick work of scanning your apps.
+I downloaded a cache of nearly 400 Android-specific malware files, and Heimdal was able to detect most of the test files, which is really good.

-Another slight gripe I have with Thor Mobile Security is that it doesn’t look and feel as polished and professional as Heimdal’s desktop application.
+Thor Mobile Security doesn’t look or feel very polished, which is in contrast to Heimdal’s desktop application.
 Additionally, I would like to see Heimdal implement some anti-theft features into Thor Mobile Security, such as a remote locking system, remote alarm, GPS tracking, or remote image capture.
-Norton and Bitdefender offer more professional-looking Android apps with far more features, including anti-theft protocols and continuous app scanning via its App Anomaly Detection feature.
+Bitdefender offers a more intuitive Android app with far more features, including anti-theft protocols and continuous app scanning via its App Anomaly Detection feature.

-Overall, while Thor Mobile Security is a decent mobile anti-malware solution, there are a lot of better Android-based antiviruses in 2022.
-I hope Heimdal adds useful features to its Android app, making the app a more worthy companion to its desktop software.
+Overall, Thor Mobile Security is a decent mobile anti-malware solution, but there are better Android-based antiviruses out there in 2023.
+I hope Heimdal adds more useful features to its Android app, making it a more worthy companion to its desktop software.

 Heimdal Customer Support

-Heimdal’s customer support is relatively quick and efficient, but I wish there were more support channels.
+Heimdal’s customer support is relatively fast and efficient, but additional support channels would be beneficial.
 Currently, Heimdal offers: